19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Mythril Spells/Level 2/Faerie Fire.md

 | Range    | 30 feet, AOE                                        |
 | Domains  | [Fire](../../../Spell%20Domains/Fire.md)            |

-You create a 10 foot cube on a point you can see within range.
-Bright purplish pink magical dust encompasses that cube, revealing all invisible items and creatures in the cube, as well as granting [Advantage](../../../../Game%20Procedures/Dice%20Rolls/Advantage.md) on [Attacks](../../../../Game%20Procedures/Attack.md) against affected creatures.
+Bright purplish pink magical dust encompasses everything within 5 feet of a point you can see within range.
+This reveals all invisible items and creatures in the area, as well as granting [Advantage](../../../../Game%20Procedures/Dice%20Rolls/Advantage.md) on [Attacks](../../../../Game%20Procedures/Attack.md) against affected creatures.

 ---
-*Upcast: Increase the range by 30' and the cube size by 10' per spell level.*
+*Upcast: Increase the range by 30' and the radius by 5' per spell level.*